-Application has been made for quotation of our common stock on The Nasdaq National Market under the symbol "LUNA."
+Our common stock has been approved for quotation on The Nasdaq National Market under the symbol "LUNA."

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company.
 Its address is 59 Maiden Lane, Plaza Level, New York, NY 10038, and its telephone number is (800) 937-5449.